 Sometimes, the technique is extended to Failure Mode, Effects & Criticality Analysis (FMECA) to name the critical concerns specifically.

 What types of FMEA are there?

 Failure Mode and Effect Analysis are typically assigned to assess one of these three areas: a function or system, a design, or a process.

 addresses breakdowns that impact the entire system you operate within.
 It looks at the relationship between its subsystems and their integration with each other or external systems.
 It’s a high-level analysis, at times too general to be possibly accurate (depending on the system size).

 focuses on possible product failures stemming from engineering, component faults, the nature of the design, its longevity, integration with other products, and more.

 - A process FMEA

-deals with faults that impact product quality, drive down the process reliability, cause customer dissatisfaction, stem from unreliable process metrics, variable human and equipment factors, and unstandardized practices.
+deals with faults that impact product quality during the process or could not be prevented in design, but drive down the process reliability and cause customer dissatisfaction.
+They typically stem from unreliable process metrics, variable human and equipment factors, and unstandardized practices.

 How to do an FMEA?